kubernetes/kube-state-metrics/README.md

 See the [`Documentation`](Documentation) directory for documentation of the exposed metrics.

+## Resource recommendation

+Resource usage changes with the size of the cluster.
+As a general rule, you should allocate

+* 200MiB memory
+* 0.1 cores

+For clusters of more than 100 nodes, allocate at least

+* 2MiB memory per node
+* 0.001 cores per node

+These numbers are based on [scalability tests](https://github.com/kubernetes/kube-state-metrics/issues/124#issuecomment-318394185) at 30 pods per node.

 ## kube-state-metrics vs. Heapster

 [Heapster](https://github.com/kubernetes/heapster) is a project which fetches